Diabetes can take a toll on you — and your wallet. Even though more than

 - Some companies may offer free or low cost testing supplies if you qualify.
 Pharmacies may also have deals on testing supplies, or medication supplies.

-- Check with your local diabetes association to see is they are aware of any cost saving offers available nationally or in your community.
+- Check with your local diabetes association to see is they’re aware of any cost saving offers available nationally or in your community.

 - If the cost of food is an issue, look to your community for programs that may provide free or reduced cost food or meals.

-People who urgently need financial assistance for medical expenses are often reluctant to turn to others for help.
-Maybe they don’t want to appear needy, or they feel guilty calling on other people’s generosity.
-Remember that many of the programs listed above were put in place to help, and are available if you ask.
-Talk to your health care team if you need financial assistance
+Some people who urgently need financial assistance for medical expenses may be reluctant to turn to others for help.
+Remember that many of the programs listed were put in place to help, and are available if you ask.
+Talk to your health care team if you need financial assistance.